hablapps/pairstrading/PostPairsTrading.md

 This market-neutral approach is particularly attractive because it doesn't rely on the overall market direction.
 Instead, it focuses on the relative performance of the paired assets, which can provide consistent returns even in volatile market conditions.
 By maintaining both long and short positions, pair trading inherently hedges market risk, which can enhance portfolio stability and reduce exposure to broad market movements.

-Before diving into this search for cointegrated pairs, let me introduce you the tick architecture.
+Before diving into this search for related pairs, let me introduce you the tick architecture.

 ## What is the Tick Architecture?

 The tick architecture can be seen as a series of interconnected Q processes designed to handle high-frequency trading data very efficiently.
 At its heart is the tickerplant (TP), a crucial component responsible for receiving and timestamping incoming data, then broadcasting it to other components such as the real-time database (RDB) and historical database (HDB).
 The TP ensures that data is distributed in a timely manner, allowing for real-time analytics and decision-making.
 The RDB stores recent data for quick access, while the HDB archives older data for long-term storage and analysis.
-Additionally, the feedhandler plays a vital role by interfacing with external data sources, making sure that the TP receives accurate and up-to-date information.
+Additionally, the feed handler plays a vital role by interfacing with external data sources, making sure that the TP receives accurate and up-to-date information.
 This architecture guarantees seamless data flow and rapid access to both real-time and historical data, making it ideal for high-frequency trading applications.

 ![Architecture](resources/general-architecture.png)